 Please note that if you have made the choice to engage in premarital sex, you can still turn things around.
 The power of the Blood of Christ can remove that stain from your life.
 From this point on make the right choice and live clean.

-If you liked this post please share and keep an eye out for my next posts on this topic: Sex and Society, the Lie of Lust and the Safe Sex Conundrum.
+If you liked this post please share and keep an eye out for my next posts on this topic: The Price of Free Sex, the Lie of Lust and the Safe Sex Conundrum.

 I’m looking forward to your comments!